 3. Be gentle with yourself.

-“Grief is exhausting,” says Reverend Jill Bowden, Director of Chaplaincy Services at MSK.
+“Grief is exhausting,” says Reverend Jill Bowden.
 She suggests caring for your body during periods of intensive stress.
 Carve out time for naps, eat nourishing foods, and drink plenty of water.
 Alcohol and sugar may seem like quick fixes, but they can actually have the opposite effect.Back to top

 4. Think in cycles, not lines.